Table of Content

 2.3 Requirements for Washington Motorcycle Instruction Permits:

-Before you can get into situations where you will need to use your Washington motorcycle insurance and motorcycle helmet, you have to earn a motorcycle license that allows you to operate in Washington.
+Before you can get into situations where you will need to use your Washington motorcycle insurance and a motorcycle helmet, you have to earn a motorcycle license that allows you to operate in Washington.

 For it to be legal for you to ride a motorcycle in Washington, you are required to own a Washington driver’s license with a two-wheeled motorcycle endorsement or a three-wheeled motorcycle endorsement.